 When the servicer handles loans for one of the quasi-governmental agencies, Fannie Mae or Freddie Mac, the applicable agency determines the fee.
 (To learn more about Fannie Mae and Freddie Mac, see Who—or What—Is Fannie Mae? and Who—or What—Is Freddie Mac?)

 When a private investor owns the loan, the market drives the servicing fee.
 Generally, the fee depends on the underlying credit quality of the borrower.
 Servicing a loan with a higher quality credit rating brings in fewer fees because servicing costs are lower.
-Servicing a loan that has lower credit quality (subprime loans) generates a higher fee because borrowers tend to default on this type of loan.
-The servicer then has to step in and try to help the borrower avoid foreclosure, as well as handle a foreclosure, if needed, which means more expenses for the servicer.
+Servicing a loan that has lower credit quality (subprime loans) generates a higher fee because borrowers tend to default on this type of loan, which makes them more labor-intensive to service.
+The servicer steps in and tries to help the borrower avoid foreclosure, as well as handle a foreclosure, if needed, which means more work for the servicer.
 (Read about federal laws that require the servicer to try to help a borrower avoid foreclosure.)

 After a servicing transfer, in most cases, your old servicer has to give you with a notice of the transfer not less than 15 days before the effective date of the transfer.
 Your new servicer must give you a transfer notice not more than 15 days after the transfer date.
 Or the servicers might choose to send a combined notice not less than 15 days before the transfer.

-To find out the identity of your mortgage servicer, you can:
+To find out the identity of your servicer, you can:

 If you think your servicer is mishandling any of the duties mentioned in this article or violating the law while servicing of your loan, consider talking to an attorney—especially if you’re facing an imminent foreclosure.
 (Learn about common errors in the servicing industry.)